 Upper primary students have the opportunity to go on camps.

-Year 5 students enjoy a camp at Forest Edge completing team building activities and other challenges that take them out of their comfort zone.
-These include hut building, flying fox, river sledding and the low ropes course.
+Year 5 students enjoy a camp at Forest Edge, undertaking team building activities and other challenges outside their comfort zones.
+These include hut building, riding the flying fox, river sledding and the low ropes course.

 To help consolidate their understanding of the Australian government and parliamentary system, Year 6 students make the journey to the nation’s capital, Canberra, for a week to visit a range of integral places as part of the political and legal system.
 These include Parliament House, National Archives, Australian Institute of Sport, Government House, War Memorial, Questacon and many more.